vmj/slacklog/README.rst

 slacklog -- Convert Slackware Changelog to various formats
 **********************************************************

-slacklog provides a program and a library to convert a Slackware ChangeLog into other formats.
+slacklog provides programs and a library to convert a Slackware ChangeLogs into other formats.
 Currently, RSS, Atom, and PyBlosxom formats are supported.

 | Download: http://pypi.python.org/pypi/slacklog